OMG Standard

 OMG Standard with W3C Technologies

-DPROD is an OMG (Object Management Group) standard built on established W3C technologies including DCAT, RDF, OWL, SHACL, and PROV.
+DPROD is an OMG standard built on established W3C technologies including DCAT, RDF, OWL, SHACL, and PROV.
 The specification includes:

 • Complete ontology with classes and properties